Alicepinch/everything-vegan/README.md

 - [x] Delete recipe
 - [x] Different page titles
 - [x] Save Recipe
+- [x] Password validation with python

 ## Future Features

-- [ ] Show more button for recipes(pagination)
+- [ ] Show more button for recipes (pagination) on profile page and recipes
-- [ ] User profiles with option to upload images.
+- [ ] User profiles with option to upload images
-- [ ] Automated email when user signs up & subscribe to newsletter.
+- [ ] Automated email when user signs up & subscribe to newsletter
-- [ ] User could upload an image directly to the website.
+- [ ] User could upload an image directly to the website
-- [ ] Option to view other users profiles and what they have uploaded.
+- [ ] Option to view other users profiles and what they have uploaded
-- [ ] More specific filters for recipes.
+- [ ] More specific filters for recipes
-- [ ] User can update their username.
+- [ ] User can update their username
-- [ ] Active Links for navigation bar.
+- [ ] Active Links for navigation bar

 ## Technologies Used